moccalotto/kaos/_rulebook/main.md

 one DP back.
 You get one DP plus an additional one for every 2 APs you spend.

 **Smooth Surge**:
-You take a Surge Action and spend 4 APs.
-You do not take strain damage from that Surge Action.
+You take a Surge Action and lose APs instead og HPs.

 **Bonus Action**:
 You spend 20 APs and get to do an additional action that